 Have questions not addressed below?
 Please submit them here.

 Coronaviruses are a large family of viruses that cause respiratory illnesses such as the common cold, and more severe illnesses such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 Coronaviruses commonly circulate in animals and sometimes infect humans.
-The coronavirus under investigation, 2019-Coronavirus, is believed to have originated from animals.
 While the mode of transmission remains unclear, person-to person transmission is occurring.

 - COVID-19 is the infectious disease caused by the most recently discovered strain of coronavirus.
 The outbreak originated in Wuhan, China in fall 2019.

 - The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
 Some patients may have shortness of breath, aches and pains, nasal congestion, runny nose, sore throat, or diarrhea.
 About 80% of those infected recover without needing special treatment.

 - Around 1 in 6 patients with COVID-19 becomes seriously ill and develops difficulty breathing.
 Older people, and those with underlying medical conditions like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
 About 2% of those infected have died.

 - People with fever, cough, and difficulty breathing should seek medical attention.

 In areas where the COVID-19 virus is spreading, it is transmitted through:

 - Respiratory droplets produced when an infected person coughs or sneezes;